What Are Rental Options Like in Spokane, WA?

 Temporary Accommodations

 However, these places are very expensive for what they offer.
 We had a week gap between when we arrived in Spokane and when our apartment would let us move in, and when I did a price comparison, it was actually cheaper to stay in a hotel than a long term accommodation.
-Your results may vary, though, and we highly recommend you check out temporary accommodations like Airbnb just in case a hotel won’t work for your situation.
+Your results may vary, though, and we highly recommend you check out temporary accommodations like VRBO just in case a hotel won’t work for your situation.

 Rental Options in Spokane